OPS-E2E-PPE/VBA-Docs/api/Access.Control.Form.md

 keywords: vbaac10.chm10139
 f1_keywords:
 - vbaac10.chm10139
-ms.prod: access
 api_name:
 - Access.Control.Form
 ms.assetid: 86612c78-65f8-dc56-77da-d031502822f7
 ms.date: 03/06/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Control.Form property (Access)

-You can use the **Form** property to refer to a form or to refer to the form associated with a subformcontrol.
+Use the **Form** property to refer to a form or to refer to the form associated with a subformcontrol.
 Read-only **Form**.

 ## Syntax